junekyoopark/arduino_hid_joystick/README.md

 Currently does not support button presses.
 If you would like to add this feature, go through the HID Report Descriptor (or you can check "HID Descriptor.txt" I uploaded; may not be accurate) and edit the "GamePadEventData" struct in "vkb.h" accordingly.

 ## How to use
 The current version of the code only utilizes files inside the "tx_vkb" folder.
-No need to care about other files as they are from a depracated method (left here for archival purposes).
+No need to care about other files as they are from a depracated method (tried to use an nRF24L01 PA+LNA module; left here for archival purposes).
 1. Download the folder, flash tx_vkb.ino onto an Arduino Uno.
 2. Setup a FlySky FS-i6 RC Transmitter such that it is in "Trainer Mode".
 This way the RC Transmitter accepts PPM input.
 3. Using a jumper cable or any other compatible cable (the PPM port on the RC Transmitter is a Mini-DIN 4 pin), connect the GND and SIG cables.
 (Arduino GND to RC GND, Arduino SigPin to RC top right port).